fraterrisus/walkthroughs/aethus/items.md

 {% endaethusitem %}
 {% aethusitem 'Strange Geode' %}

-*Where:* ???
+*Where:* Mined from Lavastone Nodes, but only between Hades and Sigma (i.e. near where you found the big chunk of Strange Ore in the first place).

-Unlike other Geodes, this one just produces a bunch more [ore chunks](#strange-ore-chunk) when you [Prospect](#prospecting-bench) it.
+Unlike other Geodes, this one just produces a bunch more [ore chunks](#strange-ore-chunk) when you [prospect](#prospecting-bench) it.
+But it's Aetherium, so who cares?

 {% endaethusitem %}
 {% aethusitem 'Strange Ore Chunk' %}

-*Where:* A small number of very specific places in the Magma Rifts; also extracted from the belly of a Bulging [Magmafish](#magmafish).
+*Where:* A small number of very specific places in the Magma Rifts; also extracted from the belly of a Bulging [Magmafish](#magmafish), or [prospected](#prospecting-bench) from [Strange Geodes](#strange-geode).

 Also known as **Aetherium**, this crystalline white material floats of its own accord and seems to cause madness in humans who handle too much of it.
 You *must* use some of this to run the particle accelerator in **Iota** so that you can make a [Strange Fuel Rod](#fuel-rod) in order to beat the game, so keep at least 10x of it around for that.
-Apart from that, it sells for terrific value on the open market\*, and you can use them to produce more [Anti-Gravity Tech](#anti-gravity-tech).
+Apart from that, you can use them to produce more [Anti-Gravity Tech](#anti-gravity-tech) (and thus more [Fishing Lures](#fishing-lure)).
+You can't even sell them at the Trade Node, because it would arouse too much suspicion.

-\*: Don't actually do this.
-By the time you find your first Chunks, you probably don't need credits anyway.

 {% endaethusitem %}
 {% aethusitem 'Sugarplant Seed' %}